Role of alkaline metal in the rare-earth triangular antiferromagnet KYbO$_2$: Results

 It is instructive to compare $(\chi-\chi_{\rm vv})^{-1}$ between KYbO$_2$ and NaYbO$_2$ [Fig.~\ref{fig:3}(d)].
 The K compound shows a lower slope because of the higher effective moment, which is determined by $g=3.08$, to be compared with the powder-averaged $g_{\rm av}=2.86$ in NaYbO$_2$.
 On the other hand, the absolute value of the Curie-Weiss temperature is reduced upon replacing Na with K. A similar trend can be seen in the saturation field that decreases from 11\,T in NaYbO$_2$~\cite{Ranjith2019_NaYbO2,Ding2019} to about 9\,T in KYbO$_2$.

 We now turn to the low-temperature behavior and discuss the plateau feature, which is observed in $M(H)$ below 0.7\,K. This slightly tilted plateau is clearly seen in the MPMS data measured in static fields below 0.7\,K [Fig.~\ref{fig:3}(b)].
 The absence of the plateau in the pulsed-field data [Fig.~\ref{fig:3}(a)] may be due to the slight sample heating during the pulse.
 Magnetization plateaus have been observed in many of the AYbX$_2$ compounds when ordered spin states are induced by the applied field.
 In AYbSe$_2$ (A = Na, K, Rb, Cs), measurements on single crystals showed that the plateau appears for in-plane magnetic fields only and corresponds to $\frac13$ of the saturation magnetization~\cite{Ranjith2019,Xing2021}.
 Neutron scattering experiments in the applied field confirmed up-up-down (\textit{uud}) nature of the magnetic order~\cite{Scheie2022,Xie2022}.
-The same \textit{uud} order was observed by neutrons in NaYbO$_2$~\cite{Bordelon2019}, although magnetization at the plateau reaches $\frac12$ of the saturation value~\cite{Ding2019} and exceeds magnetization of the \textit{uud} state.
+The same \textit{uud} order was observed by neutrons in NaYbO$_2$~\cite{Bordelon2019}, although magnetization at the plateau reaches $\frac12$ of the saturation value~\cite{Ding2019} and exceeds expected magnetization of the \textit{uud} state.
 This discrepancy might be caused by the anisotropic nature of the Yb$^{3+}$ moments.
 Interestingly, magnetization of KYbO$_2$ at the plateau, about 0.7\,$\mu_B$/f.u., also reaches $\frac12$ of the saturation value.
 Given the isotropic nature of the Yb$^{3+}$ moments, this result speaks against the formation of the \textit{uud} phase.
 An up-up-up-down (\textit{uuud}) field-induced order would be a more likely candidate.

 The field-induced magnetic order also manifests itself as a kink in the low-temperature susceptibility shown in Fig.~\ref{fig:3}(e).
-For fields below 3.5\,T a downward turn in $\chi^{-1}$ is observed, while for fields larger than 3.5\,T. The transition temperature is shifted from 0.49\,K in a applied field of 2.25\,T to 0.71\,K at 3.25\,T. Above 3.25\,T the transition temperature decreases and disappears below the measurement range above 4.75\,T.
+For fields below 3.5\,T a downward turn in $\chi^{-1}(T)$ is observed, while for fields larger than 3.5\,T {inverse susceptibility shows an upward curvature}.
+The transition temperature is { determined via the respective maximum or minimum in the first derivative of $\chi^{-1}(T)$ and increases} from 0.49\,K in an applied field of 2.25\,T to 0.71\,K at 3.25\,T. Above 3.25\,T the transition temperature decreases and disappears below the measurement range above 4.75\,T.

 Field-induced magnetic order is further monitored by specific heat measurements performed with the $^3$He insert down to 0.5\,K (see Fig.~\ref{fig:4}).
 No magnetic order is observed in zero field, similar to NaYbO$_2$.
 Specific heat reveals a broad maximum indicative of short-range magnetic order, as well as a small anomaly around 2.3\,K due to the magnetic ordering transition in the Yb$_2$O$_3$ impurity phase~\cite{Moon1967}.